TouK/nussknacker/docs/Architecture.md

 Nussknacker consists of three parts:

-**engines** - are **libraries** which transforms internal json process representation (process graph) into jobs.
-For example Flink engine generates Flink specific code, compiles and packages all needed components into JAR file for execution.
+**engines** - are **libraries** which transform internal json process representation (process graph) into jobs.
+For example Flink engine generates Flink specific code, compiles and packages all needed components into JAR file for execution, and then runs the job via Flink REST API.

 **ui** - is a standalone **application** which allows users to design process diagrams and to deploy them into runtime environments.